-7.8.
+7.7.
 Industrial Relations Climate and Capacity Building

 The rendering of cost-effective and sustainable services to the entire community with diligence and empathy, is one of the municipality's mission statements.
 In order to render this effective and efficient service the municipality is committed to invest in the staff of the municipality.
-The municipality also participates in the Municipal Finance Management Internship Programme and has employed three interns undergoing training in various sections of the Finance Directorate.
-Another two positions are in the process of being advertised.
+The municipality also participates in the Municipal Finance Management Internship Programme and has employed 5 interns undergoing training in various sections of the Finance Directorate.
 The municipality has several training initiatives available to its employees and has a skills programme in place.

-7.9.
+7.8.
 Changing Demand Characteristics (Demand for free services or subsidised basic Services)